-AI may also revolutionize how certain kinds of cancer are diagnosed and treated.
+AI may also revolutionize how cancer is diagnosed and treated.
 In a study published earlier this year, researchers trained an AI to detect breast cancer in mammograms.
 The result was an AI that was better than radiologists at diagnosing breast cancer.

 So far, AI has been so useful that the FDA has instated new rules which should help streamline the approval process for new devices that use AI and machine learning.

 3D printing is a kind of additive manufacturing that creates physical objects from 3D computer models.
 The method is best known for its flexibility and low cost compared to traditional manufacturing — two qualities that make it excellent for certain medical devices.